fadalid/SQLchallenge-DannysDiner/README.md

 | A           | 76           |

 **Answer** The total amount each customer spent at the restaurant is: <br>
 - Customer C		$36
 - Customer B		$74
 - Customer A		$76

 <details>
 	<summary>
 		Resolution
 	</summary>
 </details>

 ---
-2. How many days has each customer visited the restaurant?
+*2. How many days has each customer visited the restaurant?*
 <details>
   <summary>
 		SQL Query
   </summary>

 ```SQL
 SELECT customer_id, COUNT(DISTINCT order_date) AS days_visited
 FROM dannys_diner.sales
 GROUP BY customer_id;
 ```
 </details>